 Spending a month exploring unfamiliar terrain with just one bag of clothing and a selection of phrasebooks, ignited within us a desire to immerse ourselves in the wealth of different cultures and communities that cover our earth.
 There’s nothing like discovering somewhere new, somewhere unlike anywhere else you’ve been.
 Each new location provides an education, an opportunity to try your hand at something new, to meet new people and learn about the local culture.

 ‘The world is a book and those who do not travel read only one page.’ – Saint Augustine

 ·Now that we know where do you come from… could you tell us where are you heading to?
-Which are your plans for the future in terms of travelling?
+Which are your plans for the future in terms of traveling?

 We utilize house sitting assignments to facilitate a slower pace of travel.
-In the past two years we’ve looked after homes in Central America, the USA, Australia and New Zealand and the experience has allowed us to immerse ourselves in some fascinating cultures and really get a true taste of the locations we visit.
+In the past two years, we’ve looked after homes in Central America, the USA, Australia, and New Zealand and the experience has allowed us to immerse ourselves in some fascinating cultures and get a true taste of the locations we visit.